-There is no follow up session if something is forgotten, or time runs out to make your position fully known and understood by the mediator.
+There is no follow-up session if something is forgotten, or time runs out to make your position fully known and understood by the mediator.
 Often there is no time for the mediator to speak with your child(ren).

 On same-day mediation, parents get their one time with the mediator and hope the recommendations go their way.
-The mediator will make recommendations with very little time to gather all of the information needed to make a well informed decision.
+The mediator will make recommendations with very little time to gather all of the information needed to make a well-informed decision.

 There is no charge to parents for FCS mediation.
 However, if you have an attorney, you may wind up having to pay them while they wait (they don’t attend with you).
-Attorneys are paid for all court time, including appearing before, during and after mediation.
+Attorneys are paid for all court time, including appearing before, during, and after mediation.

 Private mediators (often referred to as Private Child Custody Recommending Counselors) do charge for their services and the total cost depends on the number of sessions necessary, whether or not the kid(s) will be met with and if there is additional information (such as an IEP report or pleadings) that you or your spouse want your mediator to read.
-Mediators also charge for their time to write their report and recommendations.
+Mediators also charge for their time to write their reports and recommendations.
 However, it’s a good idea to remember that mediators are generally much cheaper than lawyers.
 Additionally, their goal is to help facilitate a settlement.
 Unlike FCS mediation, you have plenty of time to share your concerns, work on co-parenting skills and try to come to an agreement.
 If you decide to go the private mediator route, check your county to see if they have a local form to appoint a private mediator or use our template.

-Mediation can be avoided all together if you and your spouse agree on all issues pertaining to their children.
+Mediation can be avoided altogether if you and your spouse agree on all issues pertaining to their children.
 Even if the agreement is temporary, it’s certainly a good start to your divorce.
 If you do come to an agreement before your court hearing, prepare a Stipulation and Order.
 Our template is here.